pezza3434/PersonalSite/_posts/2014-12-10-parsers-and-formatters-angular.markdown

 title:  "AngularJS - Formatters and Parsers"
 date:   2014-12-10 11:02:00
 categories: angularjs
+description: Learn how Formatters and Parsers work in AngularJS.
+A useful tool when dealing with information coming from and going to the model.
 ---

 <p class="lead">Parsers and Formatters are a hidden gem within Angular and were something that I was definitely impressed with when I first stumbled upon them.</p>